sha1shwat/GroceryDaily/README.md

 Combined orders for a date should not be more than 150 units</br>
 We can fulfil the order only if all the criteria are met.</br>

+**Note: For implementing each criterion, please assume all relevant data/configs to be present and define relevant data structures for them.
+The data can be assumed to be static**

 ### - API 1: Check If We can Fulfil An Order

 Input: